Cathedral of the Blessed Sacrament, Christchurch: Earthquakes

-A Richter magnitude 6.3 earthquake on 22 February 2011 caused considerable damage to the cathedral.
+A magnitude 6.3 earthquake on 22 February 2011 caused considerable damage to the cathedral.
 The cathedral administrator, Charles Drennan, said that engineers had indicated that it was unlikely the building could be saved.
 The two bell towers at the front of the building collapsed, bringing much of the front façade down with them, with large blocks of masonry destroying vehicles in front of the building.
 There was also major cracking evident around the cathedral's main dome.
 Stained glass windows, which had survived the 2010 earthquake and some 4,000 aftershocks, were also "in ruins".
 Drennan said that workers repairing damage to the building caused by the earlier earthquake escaped, as did a custodian who was in the cathedral at the time.

 The building has been described as "quite humbled".
 On the collapsed front, "all that was left at the top was a cross piercing the sky – two angels abreast keeping vigil".
 Drennan and three other priests were forced to evacuate the cathedral rectory by authorities.
 This was not because of any damage to that building, but because authorities wanted to clear the central city area of people for security reasons.
 Adjoining parts of Catholic Cathedral College were threatened by the severely damaged cathedral and the college had to shift to St Thomas of Canterbury College under a "site-sharing" arrangement.